Holzschneider/Lina/README.md

 This implicitely limits the use of *concatenate* and *transform* to typical cases as implied by their name:
 i.e. ``v = P.concatenate(T).concatenate(R).transform(v)``, as in using projection Matrix P (4x4) concatenated to a translation matrix T (4x4) and a rotation Matrix R (4x4) to transform Vector v (4x1) and retrieve it as a result.

 **concatenation/solution**: Let Matrix concatenation ``B.concatenation(A,X) ⇔ B = A.X`` be the multi-dimensional generalization to the regular multiplication of scalar numbers without commutativeness and with size constraints.
-Then finding the solution *X* that satisfies the equation system ``B = AX ⇔ A⁻¹B = A⁻¹AX ⇔  A⁻¹B = IX ⇔  A\B = X ⇔ X = A\B ⇔ X.solution(A,B)`` may be called the multi-dimensional generalization to division ([mldivide](http://de.mathworks.com/help/matlab/ref/mldivide.html MathWorks Documentation)), again without commutativeness and with even more constraints applying (size, rank, non-singularity, etc).
+Then finding the solution *X* that satisfies the equation system ``B = AX ⇔ A⁻¹B = A⁻¹AX ⇔  A⁻¹B = IX ⇔  A\B = X ⇔ X = A\B ⇔ X.solution(A,B)`` may be called the multi-dimensional generalization to division (see MATLAB's[mldivide](http://de.mathworks.com/help/matlab/ref/mldivide.html "MathWorks Documentation")), again without commutativeness and with even more constraints applying (size, rank, non-singularity, etc).